microsoft/presidio/docs/image-redactor/index.md

 ### Side note for Windows

 If you are using a Windows machine, you may run into issues if file paths are too long.
-Unfortunatley, this is not rare when working with DICOM images that are often nested in directories with descriptive names.
+Unfortunately, this is not rare when working with DICOM images that are often nested in directories with descriptive names.

 To avoid errors where the code may not recognize a path as existing due to the length of the characters in the file path, please [enable long paths on your system](https://learn.microsoft.com/en-us/answers/questions/293227/longpathsenabled.html).